 If the HTTPS client resides in the ME, Ks_(ext)_NAF shall be used as the GBA shared key.
 If the HTTPS client resides in the UICC, Ks_int_NAF shall be used as the GBA shared key.
 In the selection of the GBA mode by the UE, AKA-based modes shall take priority over GBA_Digest.

-The UE derives the TLS external PSK from the NAF specific key (Ks_(ext)_NAF if the initiating HTTPS client resides on the ME or Ks_int_NAF if the initiating HTTP client resides on the UICC).

 NOTE 1: The ability to send the hostname of the NAF is particularly necessary if a NAF can be addressed using different hostnames, and the NAF cannot otherwise discover what is the hostname that the UE used to contact the NAF.
 The hostname is needed by the BSF during key derivation.

 NOTE 2: If the UE supports PSK authentication but not GBA-based authentication, the TLS handshake will fail if the NAF selected PSK authentication and suggested to use GBA (as described in step 2).
 In this case, the UE should attempt to establish the TLS tunnel with the NAF without including indicating support of PSK authentication in the CientHello message, according to the procedure specified in clause 5.3.
 This note does not limit the use of PSK authenticated TLS to HTTP-based services.